GailFairley/NapierGroupF/Usecases/use-case2.md

 ### Success End Condition

 Three different reports segmented by area are made available to the employees where they can enter the top X they want to review.
+Reports:
+ - The top N populated countries in the world where N is provided by the user.
+ - The top N populated countries in a continent where N is provided by the user.
+ - The top N populated countries in a region where N is provided by the user.

 ### Failed End Condition